moonrepo/schematic/book/src/schema/index.md

 The
 [`Schematic::schema_name()`](https://docs.rs/schematic/latest/schematic/trait.Schematic.html#method.schema_name)
 method is optional, but is encouraged for non-primitive types.
-It will associated references between types, and avoid circular references.
+It will associate references between types, and avoid circular references.

 ```rust